Zum Hauptinhalt / Skip to main content

 Before joining HTW Berlin, Jette Wienprecht has been working for six years as project manager for an educational institution.
 Here, she was conceptualising conferences and trainings for experts from international organisations, European ministries as well as national public services.
 Jette Wienprecht graduated from Science Po Strasbourg and Jagiellonian University Kraków.

-Prof. Dr. Andrea Knaut
+Prof. Dr. Alexander Huhn

 Nico Schönnagel